NAKANO9331/Traffica/README.md

 - Python 3.8+
 - See `requirements.txt` or `environment.yml` for all dependencies (TensorFlow, PyTorch, scikit-learn, pandas, numpy, matplotlib, seaborn, pydeck, streamlit, etc.)
-- GPU (CUDA 12.x) recommended for training
+- GPU recommended for training

----

-## License

-This project is licensed under the MIT License.